polterguy/phosphorusfive-dox/chapter-18.md

 while:x:/@_data/0
   create-widget
     innerValue:x:/@_data/0?name
-  // COMMENTED OUT, enter "infinite loop"
+  // COMMENTED OUT, enters an "infinite loop"
   // set:x:/@_data/0
 ```

-As you can see, after 5.000 iterations, tour above **[while]** loop will throw an exception, and stop executing.
+As you can see, after 5.000 iterations, our above **[while]** loop will throw an exception, and stop executing.
 If you have a loop, where you actually need more than 5.000 iterations, you can add up a **[_unchecked]** argument to your **[while]** loop, and set its value to boolean true.
 Don't do it with the above code though, unless you want to crash your web server process!

 ## The "contains" operators